Skip to content

 What you'll see when you next visit Calke

-To mark the release, there will be new ways to explore Calke's on-screen transformation.
-Download a walking route using the link below (coming soon) to take in the key filming locations across the estate and discover how familiar spaces were adapted for the screen.
+To mark the release of both productions, there will be new ways to explore Calke's on-screen transformation.
+Download a walking route using the link below to take in the key filming locations across the estate and discover how familiar spaces were adapted for the screen.
 Inside the House, look out for new interpretation inspired by Peaky Blinders: The Immortal Man, sharing behind-the-scenes stories and images showing how Calke was altered for filming.
 Additional interpretation in the Stableyards will reveal how the spaces were dressed, disguised and digitally enhanced to create worlds far removed from present-day Derbyshire.

-Peaky Blinders: The Immortal Man comes to cinemas from 6 March, and launches on Netflix on 20 March.
+Peaky Blinders: The Immortal Man was released in cinemas on 6 March, and launches on Netflix on 20 March.

 You might be interested in